Arkantos-13/Titanic_Machine_Learning_From_Disaster/README.md

 # Titanic_Machine-Learning-from-Disaster

+I am making some improvements at my project.
+I will upload it by the end of the weekend in its final version.

 AHOY DATA LOVERS,

 This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.